ga-aluminati/rando/README.md

 * As a **user** I want **to be able to log in with Slack** so that **I can access my groups**.
 * As a **user** I want **to be able to participate without logging in** so that **I can try out the service first**.

+Top 3 things a user will need to be able to do on this site:

+1. Randomize a list of users
+2. Organizers can generate groups of users
+3. Users will be able to particpate effortlessly

 ## Version History

 #### v0.1.3